subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 A) You can bring up the Atrium Router completely in software

-B) Or you could bring up the Atrium Router in hardware
+B) Or you could bring up the Atrium Router using supported switch hardware

 ### Bring up the Atrium Router completely in software
  You can bring up the Atrium Router completely in software, completely self-contained in this VM.
 In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can test with using the ```router-test.py``` script.
 Note that when using this setup, we emulate hardware-pipelines using an OVS software switch (2 Table Pipeline).